|Min. initial investment||$1,000|

 The Sentinel Sustainable Mid Cap Opportunities Fund, which began operations on April 4, 2008, is a successor to the Citizens Emerging Growth Fund, which began operations on February 8, 1994.
 On March 29, 2012, the Fund changed its portfolio management team and modified its investment strategies.
 Performance and ratings prior to March 29, 2012 relate to the Fund's prior management team and investment strategies.

-The Russell Midcap Index is an unmanaged index that measures the performance of the mid-cap segment of the US equity universe.
+The Russell Midcap Index is an unmanaged index of the mid-cap segment of the US equity universe.
 An investment cannot be made directly in an index.

 The Morningstar Style BoxTM reveals a fund's investment style as of the date noted on this report.
 For equity funds the vertical axis shows the market capitalization of the stocks owned and the horizontal axis shows investment style (value, blend, or growth).
 For fixed-income funds, the vertical axis shows the credit quality of the bonds owned and the horizontal axis shows interest rate sensitivity as measured by a bond's effective duration.